 Setting business goals is all about choosing directions for your business.
 They serve as a map to help you keep moving on the right track when running day-to-day operations and processes.
-You should set SMART (Specific, Measurable, Attainable, Relevant & Time-based) goals to make sure you will be spending money and efforts on the right things.
+You should set SMART (Specific, Measurable, Attainable, Relevant & Time-based) goals to make sure you will be spending money and effort on the right things.
 SMART business goals also help you identify where you want to be in the next few months or years and outline the strategies you will consider to reach the destination.
 Not setting the right business goals can cause expensive failures and setbacks.

 Not Investing in the Right Insurance

 Every startup or small business faces potential risks and damages that could cause huge financial losses or even the end of the business due to property damages, workplace accidents, and other liability claims.
 This is where investing in the right business insurance helps businesses prevent financial losses and damages.
-For instance, if you are about to start a new business as a general contractor, you should purchase general contractors insurance to keep yourself covered from workplace accidents, property damages, and other liabilities.
-Unavailability of the right insurance can cause closure of the business if there are some serious property damages and there are not enough funds to cover the liability or expenses.
+For instance, if you are about to start a new business as a general contractor, you should purchase general contractor insurance to keep yourself covered from workplace accidents, property damages, and other liabilities.
+Unavailability of the right insurance can cause the closure of the business if there are some serious property damages and there are not enough funds to cover the liability or expenses.

 Evading New Technologies & Tools

 Technology provides countless opportunities to small business owners and helps them work more efficiently while saving money and resources at the same time.
 Incorporating new business technology and tools into existing business processes might be expensive but can take your business to a whole new level.
 As a small business owner, if you are not spending money on new technologies, you are on your way to miss several growth opportunities.
 That’s why experts always suggest integrating advanced business tools and equipment to increase overall operational efficiency and enjoy greater business growth.